 Manage food waste AND get popular in one fell swoop by sharing excess with friends and neighbors.
 I do this often, and it usually starts with a quick text that reads something like, “Hey, I have more chopped salad/oatmeal cookies/ripe pears than we can eat, can I drop them by this afternoon?”
 Nine times out of 10 the answer is yes!

 Don’t overlook homely apples or misshapen pears in favor of shinier, prettier ones.
 They’re likely just as tasty, but may land in the garbage because nobody has bothered to buy them.
 Another way to support the underdogs of the fruit and vegetable world, is to check out Imperfect Foods, a company devoted to minimizing food waste.

-5. Make use of your freezer
+5. Make use of your freezer to stop food waste

 As soon as you know you’re not going to get through something before it goes bad, whether it’s a basket of strawberries or half of a chicken, freeze it.
 Those strawberries will be perfect for smoothies and that half chicken (along with a few neglected vegetables) will transform into an excellent broth.

 When you do use your freezer, wrap everything well in plastic, freezer bags, or sturdy containers and LABEL THEM.
 Write what’s in there and the date.
 You think you’ll remember, but if you’re anything like me, you won’t.

 7. When you eat out, share

 Restaurant portions tend to be super-sized, so sharing will not only cut down on food waste, it could be good for your waistline too.